internet-identity-labs/nfid-docs/content/en/integration/evm.md

 title: EVM
 position: 11
 category: Integration
-description: "The complete guide to NFID: the identity layer for the internet."
+description: "The complete guide to NFID"
 ---

+## THIS SECTION IS IN DEVELOPMENT - ETA SEPTEMBER

 NFID gives you access to the most popular EVM compatible chains like Ethereum and Polygon.
 You're interacting with those chains by using our `EVM Blockchain Provider`.